Signs Your Great Dane is Spoiled

 - Get better quality sleep

-Pro tip: Place your Great Dane’s bed near yours if you want to maintain closeness without sharing your mattress.
+Pro tip: Place your Great Dane’s bed near yours to maintain closeness without sharing your mattress.
 This compromise allows them to feel connected while respecting personal space.

 Remember – a Great Dane who insists on sleeping in your bed might struggle when staying with pet sitters or during boarding situations.
-By teaching them to appreciate their own sleeping space, you’re setting them up for success in various situations.
+Teaching them to appreciate their sleeping space prepares them for success in various situations.

 The key lies in consistency.
 If you decide to establish new sleeping arrangements, stick to them.
 Your Great Dane might protest initially, but with patience and positive reinforcement, they’ll adapt to their cozy new bed.